zilishen/documentation/content/nginx/admin-guide/dynamic-modules/cookie-flag.md

 ---
+description: Set `HttpOnly`, `SameSite`, and `secure` flags on cookies in `Set-Cookie` upstream response headers with the **Cookie-Flag** dynamic module, community-authored and supported by NGINX, Inc.
+docs: DOCS-382
+doctypes:
+- task
 title: Cookie-Flag
-description: Set `HttpOnly`, `SameSite`, and `secure` flags on cookies in `Set-Cookie` upstream response headers with the **Cookie-Flag** dynamic module, community-authored and supported by NGINX, Inc.
+toc: true
 weight: 100
-doctypes: ["task"]
-toc: true
-docs: "DOCS-382"
 ---